MacDoland/realise-feb-2018-challenge/README.md

 Dependant on the range of ratings submitted I may have to duplicate some tasks, but I will use the best example of each in the final program.
 Please refrain from trying to work out the final result with your peers, save it for the big reveal.

+## Setup ##
+Clone the repository
+open a command line and navigate to the root directory run command 'npm install' execute the batch file run.bat

+If either rollup or browser-sync are not found, you may need to either add them to your PATH or install them globally

+The commands are as follows:
+npm install -g rollup
+npm install -g browser-sync

+Note: browser-sync is optional, you can use a different web server tool.

+To run the compilation without run.bat just run the following command on the command line "rollup -c"

+If everything was successful you should see the message "Hello World!" in your browsers console.